 the .platform file.
 It could contain: an optional [module].properties file, optional module specific files and folders.
 Modifying one these files requires to build the platform again.
-Build Generate and test the platform. evice: STM ame: exan 32F746GDISCO Name: example /ersion: 2.1.0-RC201604072057 Provider : MicroEJ /endor URL: Platform Configuration Once the content of the platform is chosen, it can be configured. /endor URL: Platform file.
+Build Generate and test the platform.
+Platform Pro perties Platform Content Name: example Version: 2.1.0-RC201604072057 Provider : MicroEJ Vendor URL: Once the content of the platform is chosen, it can be configured.
+General infor mation about this platform.
+The content of the platform is composed of two parts: Name: example Version: 2.1.0-RC201604072057 Provider : MicroEJ Vendor URL: Image: Configuration Configuration Each module can be configured creating a folder with its name alor the .platform file.
 It could contain: • an optional [module].properties file, • optional module specific files and folders.
 Modifying one these files requires to build the platform again.
 Build Generate and test the platform.
-Image: Build Platform: The new platform is now available and visible ame: exan Environment: select the architecture.
-Vame: example /ersion: 2.1.0-RC201604072057 Provider : MicroEJ /endor URL: Platform Configuration Once the content of the platform is chosen, it can be configured. @?
-Configuration Each module can be configured creating a folder with its name alo the .platform file.
-It could contain: • an optional [module].properties file, • optional module specific files and folders.
-Modifying one these files requires to build the platform again.
-Build Generate and test the platform. @ Build Platform: The new platform is now available and visible inle Provider : MicroEJ /endor URL: Once the content of the platform is chosen, it can be configured. ersion: 2.1.0 - Pro- Modules: select modules to import in the platform.
+Image: Build Platform: The new platform is now available and visible Device: STM32F746GDISCO Environment: select the architecture.
+Provider : MicroEJ Vendor URL: Once the content of the platform is chosen, it can be configured.
+Name: example Modules: select modules to import in the platform.
 Provider : MicroEJ Vendor URL: Image: Configuration Each module can be configured creating a folder with its name alor the .platform file.
-It could contain: Image: Configuration Image: Configuration Image: Configuration Image: Configuration Image: Configuration Ima -RC201604072057 Platform Configuration Each module can be configured creating a folder with its name alo the .platform file.
+It could contain: Image: Configuration Image: Configuration Image: Configura /ersion: 2.1.0-RC201604072057 Platform Configuration Each module can be configured creating a folder with its name alo the .platform file.
 It could contain: an optional [module].properties file, optional module specific files and folders.
 Modifying one these files requires to build the platform again.
 Build Generate and test the platform.
-Build Platform: The new platform is now available and visible ovider : Micr οEJ Each module can be configured creating a folder with its name alor the .platform file.
+Build Platform: The new platform is now available and visible Provider : MicroEJ the .platform file.
 It could contain: an optional [module].properties file, optional module specific files and folders.
 Modifying one these files requires to build the platform again.
 Build Generate and test the platform.
-Build Platform: The new platform is now available and visible ndor URL: 2 Configuration optional module specific files and folders.
+Build Platform: The new platform is now available and visible /endor URL: Provide the second seco optional module specific files and folders.
 Modifying one these files requires to build the platform again.
 Build Generate and test the platform.
-Build Platform: The new platform is now available and visible Each module can be configured creating a folder with its name alor the .platform file.
+Build Platform: The new platform is now available and visible L Each module can be configured creating a folder with its name alor the .platform file.
 It could contain: Modifying one these files requires to build the platform again.
 Build Generate and test the platform.
 Image: Build Platform: The new platform is now available and visible an optional [module].properties file, Build Generate and test the platform.
-Image: Build Platform: The new platform is now available and visible optional module specific files and folders.
+Build Platform: The new platform is now available and visible optional module specific files and folders.
 Generate and test the platform.
 Build Platform: The new platform is now available and visible Modifying one these files requires to build the platform again.
 Build Platform: The new platform is now available and visible Build Generate and test the platform.
-Build Platform: The new platform is now available and visible i Available Platforms
+Build Platform: The new platform is now available and visible in Available Platforms